-Another who might have, had he not died at sea in his early 20s.
+Another who died at sea in his early 20s.

-The school was deeply involved in the troubles of 1857.
+The school was deeply involved in the events of 1857.

-Out on the periphery of the school grounds is this tomb of Boulone Lize, described as Claude Martin's favorite of his seven mistresses.
+Out on the periphery of the school grounds is this tomb of Boulone Lize, described as the favorite of Martin's seven mistresses.
 She was painted by Johann Zoffany in 1786, and the image is reproduced in Rosie Llewellyn-Jones's Lucknow: City of Illusion (2006).

 Another monument, this one commemorating the commander of the regiment known as Hodson's Horse.

-Christ Church, adjoining Banarsi Bagh (Wingfield Park), was built in 1860 as a memorial.
+Christ Church, adjoining Banarsi Bagh (formerly Wingfield Park), was built in 1860 as a memorial to 1857.